by Arnie Schoenberg

 * another good summary of the scientific method

-Here are a few terms to clarify: law vs. theory, quantitative vs. qualitative, inductive vs. deductive.
+Here are a few more terms to clarify: law vs. theory, quantitative vs. qualitative, inductive vs. deductive.
 A theory is a broader kind of hypothesis that has not yet been disproved.

 We often use "Law" as an archaic term for an accepted theory; we could talk about Newton and his theory of gravity, or Darwin and the Law of Evolution, and what we mean is that neither hypothesis has been disproven yet.

 Other good terms to understand are induction and deduction.
 Induction is where you take what you can observe and make generalizations, like hypotheses and theories.
 Deduction is where you start with the general laws of the universe and you use them to predict how a specific event will play out.
 Both are important aspects of science: the ability to make generalizations, and the ability to predict future events.
 For example, Sherlock Holmes kept a notebook of all his previous cases, and from this he made inductive generalizations about human nature.
 When a client came to see him, he would deductively apply his criminal theories to solving the specific case.

 Quantitative versus qualitative is another pair of terms to distinguish, They have to do with what kind of data you use.
 Quantitative science is based on a large quantity of objects, qualitative science is based on intensive scrutiny of a small number of objects.
 For example, sociology tends to use quantitative methods – studying humans by asking many people a few questions; while anthropology tends to use qualitative methods – studying humans by asking a few people many questions.
 Anthropology uses both quantitative (statistics) and qualitative (detailed description) methods, but leans towards qualitative research.
 Within the subfield of anthropology, cultural anthropology tends towards qualitative description and physical anthropology tends towards quantitative description.